Skip to content

 4. Pass CLI args to Interpreter.CliArgs

-ScriptRunner – Run a File
+VMScriptRunner – Run a File (Default)

 Use Case: Production scripts, CLI tools, automation.